CAHSEE: Students with DisabilitiesInformation about the CAHSEE exemption and waiver for eligible students with disabilities.

 Status of Alternative Means for Eligible Students with Disabilities

-Alternative means to demonstrate competency in the content standards assessed by the California High School Exit Examination (CAHSEE) for eligible students with disabilities (SWDs) have been under consideration since 2009.
-Alternative means, identified as a two-tiered system consisting of both a screening of alternative scale scores determined to approximate a passing score on the CAHSEE and a collection of evidence (work samples), was determined by the State Board of Education (SBE) in July 2010 to be feasible.
+Senate Bill (SB) 267 (Stats.
+2014, Ch.
+479) amended California Education Code (EC) Section 60852.2 to permit eligible students with disabilities to participate in alternate means of demonstrating competency in the content standards assessed by the CAHSEE once alternate means are implemented by the State Board of Education (SBE).
+Alternative means to demonstrate competency in the content standards assessed by the CAHSEE for eligible students with disabilities have been under consideration since 2009.
+Alternative means, identified as a two-tiered system consisting of both a screening of alternative scale scores determined to approximate a passing score on the CAHSEE and a collection of evidence (work samples), was determined by the SBE in July 2010 to be feasible.
 However, the proposed two-tiered alternative means is not implementable at this time given the lack of state resources, the move to Common Core State Standards (CCSS), and the conversations regarding the continued use of the CAHSEE in its current form.